p-kuen/PatchProtect/README.md

 You are also able to <b>set only specific rights to other players</b>. ( i.e.: another player can use it but he is not able to pick it up with the physgun )

 <h3>Client Settings:</h3>
-You can set some settings, which are <b>only affecting you</b>.
+You can set some <b>settings, which are only affecting you</b>.
 There you have different possibilities to personalize your own experience with PatchProtect.
 Here are some examples:

-- Enable/Disable the Owner-HUD
+- Enable/Disable the <b>Owner-HUD</b>
-- Enable/Disable the FPPMode of the Owner-HUD ( it looks similar to the Owner-HUD from FPP )
+- Enable/Disable the <b>FPPMode of the Owner-HUD</b> ( it looks similar to the Owner-HUD from FPP )
-- Enable/Disable all incoming notifications
+- Enable/Disable all <b>incoming notifications</b>
 - More features will come from time to time

 <h3>CPPI:</h3>
-We implemented <b>CPPI</b>, so you are able to use PatchProtect for other Addons/Pugins/Gamemodes!
+We implemented CPPI, so you are able to <b>use PatchProtect with other Addons/Pugins/Gamemodes</b>!

 <h2>Other important information:</h2>
-There are some console-commands which allow you to perform some commands, which are not used quite often.
+There are some <b>console-commands</b>, which allow you to perform some commands, which are not used quite often.
 This commands should be used, if you think that there is something wrong with your saved settings.
 Just type them into the correct console to clear all settings.
 Here is a list of all that commands:
 - <b>Serverside:</b> ( type them into the server-console )
 	- <b>pprotect_reset_antispam</b> - Reset all AntiSpam-Settings.
 Please follow all printed intstructions, if you ran this command.